 Barkey, Karen and Vatsal Naresh.
-Under review.
-“Erdogan, Modi and Majoritarian Domination in Turkey and India.”
+“The Politics of Majoritarian Domination in Turkey and India.”
 In Negotiating Democracy and Religious Pluralism: India, Pakistan and Turkey, edited by Karen Barkey, Sudipta Kaviraj and Vatsal Naresh.
-Cambridge: Cambridge University Press.
+Oxford University Press.

-Barkey, Karen.
-Forthcoming.
 “Contemporary Cases of Shared Sacred Sites: Forms of Othering or Belonging?”
-Othering and Belonging: Expanding the Circle of Human Concern, Forthcoming 2018.
+Othering and Belonging: Expanding the Circle of Human Concern, Issue 3 Fall 2018.

-———.
-2017.
-“Le monastère de Saint-Georges et ses visiteur non chrétiens.”
+“Le monastère de Saint-Georges et ses visiteurs non-chrétiens.”
 In Coexistences: Lieux saint partagés en Europe et en Méditerranée, edited by Dionogi Albera and Manoël Pénicaud.
-Arles, Musée National de L’histoire de L’immigration / Actes Sud.
+Arles, Musée National de L’histoire de L’immigration / Actes Sud, 2017.

-Barkey, Karen.
-2016.
 “The Ottoman Empire (1299-1923): The Bureaucratization of Patrimonial Authority.”
 In Empire and Bureaucracy, edited by Peter Crooks and Timothy Parsons.
-Cambridge University Press.
+Cambridge University Press, 2016.

 Barkey, Karen, and Rudi Batzell.
 2010.
 “Comparisons Across Empires: The Critical Social Structures of the Ottomans, Russians and Habsburgs.”
 In Empires in Contention: Sociology, History and Cultural Difference, edited by P.F.
 Bang and C.A.
 Bayly.
 Palgrave Press.